CHAPTER 7

 (b)

 Definition.
-A "traffic hazard" is any tree, bush, shrub, other plant, sign, fence, or other structure (except a house or building) or object that obstructs, hinders, or impairs the ability of an operator of a motor vehicle to see another motor vehicle approaching him on the same street or any intersecting street or to see a pedestrian at a crosswalk or children in the street in time for such operator safely to stop the motor vehicle which he is operating without the danger of an ensuing collision.
+A "traffic hazard" is any tree, bush, shrub, other plant, sign, fence, or other structure (except a house or building) or object that obstructs, hinders, or impairs the ability of an operator of a motor vehicle to see another motor vehicle approaching such operator on the same street or any intersecting street or to see a pedestrian at a crosswalk or children in the street in time for such operator safely to stop the motor vehicle which such individual is operating without the danger of an ensuing collision.

 (c)